eflumerf/styleguide/dune-daq-cppguide.md

 classes can use to implement it.
 </details>

+<a name="Structs_vs._Classes"></a>

-### Copyable and Movable Types [DUNE VERSION]
+### Structs vs. Classes [DUNE VERSION]

-If a class contains member data, each of its copy constructor, copy assignment operator, move constructor and move assignment operators must be either defined or explicitly deleted.
-"Defined" could be as simple as making explicit the use of the "default" keyword.
+Always use a `class` rather than `struct` unless you're creating:

+ - A passive object only meant to carry data
+ - A small callable with an `operator()` defined

+If using a struct to carry data, all fields must be public, and accessed directly rather than through getter/setter methods.
+Any functions must not provide behavior but should only be used to set up the data members, e.g., constructor, destructor, `Initialize()`, `Reset()`.

 ### Structs vs. Classes [GOOGLE VERSION]